 Deliblato Sands are about a hundred kilometers from the capital city, Belgrade.
 You can catch a bus from Belgrade to Bela Crkva, which is a town close to the border with Romania, and right next to the desert.
 If you’re driving, take the Pančevo-Kovin-Bela Crkva road and you’ll be there in no time.

 Visiting Deliblato Sands means partaking in ecotourism of the best kind.
 You’ll see one of the last real wilderness areas and the oldest European desert all in one go.

-This park is massive in size.
-You will see a few villages with traditional houses inside the Tara National Park.
+Because the park is massive in size, there isn’t just one village but a few of them.
+You will see traditional houses inside the Tara National Park.
 Koziji rid on Crni vrh at 1591 meters about the sea level is the highest point here.
-This post will guide you so that you can figure out what to see there and how
+This post will guide you so that you can figure out what to see there and how to reach every spot.

 What to see in Tara National Park

 Zaovine Lake is on the border of Serbia and Bosnia & Herzegovina.
 The Zaovine village is next to it and one can even rent a place to stay here.